ikram-al-balushi/fake-news-detector/README.md

 A machine learning web application that classifies news text as **REAL** or **FAKE**.
 Built end-to-end — from data cleaning and model training to a working Flask web app.

-This is my first Machine Learning project, built as part of my journey from full-stack web developer toward becoming an **AI Engineer**.
+Machine Learning project, built as part of my journey from full-stack web developer toward becoming an **AI Engineer**.

 ---